Michael A. Santoro: Business and human rights

+Santoro was Co-Editor-In-Chief of the Business and Human Rights Journal published by Cambridge University Press.
+He is also a member of the editorial boards of the Journal of Human Rights and Business Ethics Quarterly.

 China, human rights, and Western business

 "Fair Share" Theory of Business Responsibility for Human Rights

 Santoro's first book Profits and Principles: Global Capitalism and Human Rights in China (Cornell University Press, 2000) outlines a "fair share" theory of business responsibility for human rights.
-Reviewer Lucien Pye wrote that "this timely study, which combines sharp moral reasoning, spells out what can and cannot be expected --and what American multinational corporations should and should not be doing in China."
+Reviewer Lucien Pye wrote in Foreign Affairs that "this timely study, which combines sharp moral reasoning, spells out what can and cannot be expected --and what American multinational corporations should and should not be doing in China."
 The New York Times Book Review said Santoro's "solidly grounded analysis deserves a wide audience."

 Testimony Before the United States Senate Finance Committee

 On March 23, 2000, Michael Santoro testified before the United States Finance Committee in favor of China's accession into the WTO.
 Based on his research in Profits and Principles, Santoro argued at the time that, rather than continuing to threaten trade sanctions, granting Permanent Normal Trade Relations (PNTR) to China was the best strategy for Western nations to promote human rights in China.
 In his testimony, Santoro introduced the concept of positive "human rights spinoff" into the PNTR debate.
 To succeed in China, Santoro argued, "companies must employ state--of-the-art technology and management practices.
 In doing things that a company must do to build market share, multinational corporations are transmitting values and practices to their employees that have tremendous significance for democracy and human rights."